 If you are up for something a little more adventurous and have a properly classified license you can try renting an ATV (4-wheeler) or scooter.

 We rented from Apollonos Sunshine which I believe was the best ATV rental Milos could possibly have.
 The bikes and helmets were in mint condition, and the customer service was great.
+It was great for getting to towns like Mandrakia and Firopotamos, too.

 TIP | Negotiate the price!
 And don’t pay more than €20 paid in cash per day.